dr-aheydari/ScientificComputing-Math233/Projects/README.md

 ## Code:
-The main code that adds the mass-conservative (MCFV-G) modification to the traditional Finite-Volumes is included.
+The main code that adds the mass-conservative (MCFV) modification to the traditional Finite-Volumes is included.
 The main solvers behind the scenes are not provided due to the propritery nature of the libraries.
 However, one should be able to implement the mass

 ## Project Description: